achhunna/bart-widget/README.md

 2. Download `script.js` from this repository
 3. Open Scriptable and create a new script
 4. Copy and paste the contents of `script.js` into your new script
-5. (Optional) Replace the demo API key with your own from [BART API](https://www.bart.gov/schedules/developers/api)
+5. Get your API key from [BART API](https://www.bart.gov/schedules/developers/api)

 ## Widget Setup